U.S. Department of State Seal

 • The U.S. government is unable to provide emergency services to U.S. citizens in Crimea.
 Contact the U.S. Embassy in Kyiv for questions regarding consular services.

-• U.S. government officials are prohibited from traveling to Crimea.
-See the Departments Travel Advisory for Ukraine.
+• U.S. government employees under Embassy (Chief of Mission) security responsibility are prohibited from traveling to Crimea.
+See the Department’s Travel Advisory for Ukraine.

 • Police do not need to show probable cause in order to stop, question, or detain individuals.
 Please comply with the requests of local law enforcement officials.

-• Report harassment or crimes to the U.S. Embassy in Moscow or the nearest U.S. Consulate General.
+• Report harassment or crimes to the U.S. Embassy in Moscow.

 Demonstrations: